-Preparing a script and materials before your video is not just a recommended practice.
-It is essential to keep the project in line with what you hope to accomplish.
+Before shooting your video, preparing a script and materials is not just a recommended practice.
+It is essential for keeping the project in line with what you hope to accomplish.
 While scripting and storyboarding are important, you will also want to gather key graphics, lighting, and props before the shoot.

 Although your presentation may have room for spontaneity, keep in mind that your video is always telling a story.
 The writing will be the driving force that fuels the rest of the production.

 This part of the process is where you will decide how to create emotional engagement with your audience.
 Using data and scientific facts can help you approach emotionally difficult topics.
 On the other hand, you may use humor to make boring topics more engaging.
-While a script for a presentation is mainly a method of organizing thoughts, it has the potential to direct the tone and overall essence of the content being conveyed.
+While a script for a presentation is mainly a method of organizing thoughts, it can direct the tone and overall essence of the content being conveyed.

 In any case, you will want to prepare your talking points and the general structure of the video beforehand.
-It is just as important for a video presenter to stay on track as it is for a live speaker.
-This will also keep the content of the video focused and make it easier to create a short but engaging training segment.
+It is just as important for a video presenter to stay on track as a live speaker.
+This will also keep the video content focused and make it easier to create a short but engaging training segment.

+Storyboarding can be a creative endeavor, but you don’t have to be an artist to block out the shots you want to make.
 Just like movie productions, it’s also a good idea to create a shot list (especially if you are shooting a scenario-type training video).
-Storyboarding can be a creative endeavor, but you don’t have to be an artist to block out the shots you want to make.
-Creating a page of boxes in which each shot is represented can also help you visualize the video and make adjustments to get the right footage.
+Creating a page of boxes in which each shot is represented can also help you visualize the video and adjust to get the proper footage.
 It will also keep you from forgetting important shots.

 Graphics can help reinforce key points in your video.
 It can also focus attention on certain aspects of your content and create a dynamic visual element to any presentation.

+Prepare any drawings or figures that will be included to implement them correctly and without hesitation during filming.
 For instance, you might shoot a presentation in front of a whiteboard.
 While it can be engaging to have the presenter draw out graphics, you will want to sketch these moments beforehand.
-Prepare any drawings or figures that will be included so that they are implemented correctly and without hesitation during filming.

 Go through your script first and list all of the things you may need to hold, wear, swing around, or otherwise draw attention to.
 Make sure to set out any furniture you want to sit on, plants in the background, the whiteboard you’ll be drawing on, and any other materials required on the set.